Skip to content

 Grizzly bear in the an estuary in the Great Bear Rainforest

-The Kutzeymateen is home to one of the most dense populations of grizly bears in North America is the very best place in Canada for springtime grizzly bear viewing and photography.
+The Kutzeymateen is home to one of the most dense populations of grizzly bears in North America and is the very best place in Canada for springtime grizzly bear viewing and photography.
 During this tour, we will stay in a quaint floating lodge situated in a beautiful fjord.
 Just spending time in this place is worth the trip.
 The scenery is spectacular, the food is delicious and the photography opportunities are endless

 Learn more